M.S. in Tropical Conservation Biology and Environmental Science

 Timeline

 The Professional Internship track of the M.S. degree may be completed within two years.
 A suggested timeline is shown below, but students will have flexibility to deviate from this schedule as needs arise.
-In the first year, students will take the required core courses, two internship courses, and one elective.
+In the first year, students will take the required core courses and two internship courses.
 In the summer, the Professional Internship Track students will focus on their 600-hour graduate-level internship.
 In the second year, students will be completing their remaining coursework and continue any internship responsibilities.
-In the second year students will complete their electives, ensuring that they have met the requirements of at least one Foundations, one Methods, and one Applications course for the degree; see catalog and complete the additional graduation requirements: internship report and public presentation.
+In the second year students will complete their electives, ensuring that they have met the requirements; see catalog and complete the additional graduation requirements: internship report and public presentation.

-Suggested two-year course plan for students in the Professional Internship track (36 cr. total).
+Suggested two-year course plan for students in the Professional Internship track (starting Fall 2024) (36 cr. total).

 Semester 1 (Fall)